 Land Mobile (including Wireless Access) Volume 3: Dispatch and Advanced messaging Systems.

-.
+Land Mobile Handbook (including Wireless Access) - Volume 4: Intelligent Transport Systems.

 Migration to IMT-2000 Systems - Supplement 1 to the Handbook on Deployment of IMT-2000 Systems.

+Land Mobile Handbook (including Wireless Access) Volume 5: Deployment of Broadband Wireless Access

 4 Definition

-Software-defined radio (SDR): A radio in which the RF operating parameters including, but not limited to, frequency range, modulation type, or output power can be set or altered by software, and/or the technique by which this is achieved (see Recommendation ITU-R M.1797).

-NOTE 1 – Excludes changes to operating parameters which occur during the normal pre-installed and predetermined operation of a radio according to a system specification or standard.

-NOTE 2 – SDR is an implementation technique applicable to many radio technologies and standards.

-NOTE 3 – Within the mobile service, SDR techniques are applicable to both transmitters and receivers.
+Software-defined radio (SDR) has been defined in Recommendation ITU-R M.1797 and Report ITU-R SM.2152.

 5 Characteristics of SDR

 5.1 Functional characteristics

-The ability of a radio to emulate multiple air interfaces, add new ones as they are developed, and even act as a bridge between incompatible ones stems naturally from the SDR-supported ability to add or reconfigure air interfaces by using software.
+The ability of a radio to enable multiple air interfaces, add new ones as they are developed, and even act as a bridge between incompatible ones stems naturally from the SDR-supported ability to add or reconfigure air interfaces by using software.
 SDR may lengthen the useful life of legacy systems, diminish the barriers to communications and ease the transition from legacy radios to new ones.
 The level of interoperability will develop incrementally as SDR technology advances and expands the universe of standards, frequency bands, and modulations over which SDR-enhanced equipment can operate reliably, and as other infrastructure issues that might hinder interoperability are resolved.

 There are some practical considerations which may limit the use of SDR for a particular communication system, including power limitations, cost, size and weight.
 Technology advances may diminish these limitations with time.
 As the processing power of computer chip technology has allowed smaller and lighter computers with increased functionality, the same technology advances will allow more functions to be integrated into radio devices, including handheld devices.